4Subsea/waveresponse-python/docs/user_guide/standardized_spectra.rst

 where :math:`s` is a spreading coefficient, and :math:`\Gamma` is the Gamma function.

-In addition, the spreading functions may be used to determine discrete direction bins with equal energy.
+In addition, the spreading functions in ``waveresponse`` cand determine discrete direction bins with equal energy:

 .. code:: python